Events 32 x 13.1 ( with space) ppt.png

 Turing-Roche knowledge share: AI in precision medicine External

-Seminar: The environmental impact of computational science: how… C2D3 event
+Seminar: The environmental impact of computational science: how bad is it… C2D3 event

 The Turing Lectures: Where next for self-driving vehicles?
 External